YES Network: YES2

 YES2 was a gametime-only overflow feed of YES Network, which broadcast select Nets games on rare occasions when the Nets and Yankees are scheduled to play at the same time.
-The feed was carried in both standard and high definition on most cable providers in the New York metropolitan area and nationwide on DirecTV and Charter Spectrum.
+The feed was carried in both standard and high definition on most cable providers in the New York metropolitan area and nationwide on DirecTV.
 Nets games conflicting with the Yankees' schedule are now broadcast on an over-the-air Fox or MyNetwork local affiliate.
+The channel was discontinued in May 2026, although it had not been used for live programming for roughly 5 years at that point.

 YES Network HD

-YES Network HD is a 1080i high definition simulcast feed of the network, which is carried on select cable providers (including Comcast, Altice USA, DirecTV, RCN, Charter Spectrum and Verizon FiOS).
+YES Network HD is a 1080i high definition simulcast feed of the network, which is carried on select cable providers (including Xfinity, Astound Broadband, DirecTV, Optimum, Spectrum and Verizon FiOS).
 As of 2019, YES is currently owned by YES majority owner Yankee Global Enterprises and before the Disney acquisition (Fox's SportsTime Ohio and other networks; all of those were acquisitions rather than Fox-launched networks) that transmitted their HD simulcasts in 1080i, rather than the company's preferred 720p format.

 When it launched in mid-July 2004, YES HD initially only televised all Yankees home games, as well as away games involving the New York Mets and Boston Red Sox, in high definition.
 In 2005, YES began televising all Yankees games played east of the Mississippi River in high definition, with the network's HD telecasts expanding to encompass virtually all of the Yankees and Nets games in 2006.
 In addition to game telecasts, the network now also broadcasts all of its studio shows in HD.
 All YES-produced Yankees and Nets game telecasts aired on WWOR-TV began broadcasting in HD in September 2006; however while the HD feed of the games is available to these outlets, the HD telecasts were not necessarily distributed to television stations outside of the New York City area that simulcast WWOR's game broadcasts.

 In April 2007, YES converted the aspect ratio of its primary standard definition feed from full-screen to a letterboxed 4:3 format, which is a downconversion from the 16:9 high definition feed.
 The network's use of the AFD #10 broadcast flag to transmit its HD feed in this manner for broadcast in SD predates its use by other national cable networks such as Fox News Channel, ESPN and CNN.

 YES Network borrowed time on Cablevision's "iO TV 1300" service and on DirecTV to carry the first baseball game ever transmitted in 3D on July 10 and 11, 2010, when the Yankees faced the Seattle Mariners; the 3D telecast of the game was also distributed to other cable providers.